jtc42/webthing-python/README.rst

        'A web connected humidity sensor'
   )

-Then we create and add the appropriate property:
+Then we create and add the appropriate property.

-* ``level``: tells us what the sensor is actually reading

-  - Contrary to the light, the value cannot be set via an API call, as it wouldn't make much sense, to SET what a sensor is reading.
+Contrary to the light, the value cannot be set via an API call, as it wouldn't make much sense, to SET what a sensor is reading.
 Therefore, we are creating a **readOnly** property.

     .. code:: python